learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 To get roygbiv onto our rainbow we'll need seven hex colors.
 Red: `#f00`; Orange: `#ffa500`; Yellow: `#ff0`; Green: `#00bc3f`; Blue: `#06f`; Indigo: `#8a2be2`; Violet: `#d300c9`

 With those colors all we have to do next is select each div individually.
 That is a perfect use for ids since they're meant to style one specific element only.
 So that means we'll need to add an id for each div, so a logical name for each div would be the color that they have to be.
 It could be something random, but good names make for semantic code.
-So lets give the outer most div the id red.
+So let's give the outermost div the id red.
 We'll do this like so.
 ```html
   <div id="red">
     ...